 The aircraft can cruise at a high altitude of nearly 926km/h (500k) and loiter at a speed of 333km/h (180k) over the sea at 60m.

 The aircraft has two CFM International CFM56-7B27A high-bypass turbofan engines, each rated at 120kN.

-The engine has logged more than 30 million flight hours and maintains a proven high reliability figure of merit of 0.003% in-flight shut down rate per 1,000 hours of flight.
+The engine logged more than 30 million flight hours and maintains a proven high-reliability figure of merit of 0.003% in-flight shutdown rate for every 1,000 hours of flight.

 P-8A aircraft orders and deliveries

 In July 2007, the Australian Government was given ‘first pass approval’ to participate in the cooperative development of the P-8A Poseidon.
-The P-8A would replace the Royal Australian Navy's fleet of P-3C Orion aircraft.
-An MOU was signed for production and development of the aircraft in March 2012.
+The P-8A would replace the RAAF’s fleet of AP-3C Orion aircraft.
+A memorandum of understanding (MoU) was signed for the production and development of the aircraft in March 2012.

 In January 2009, India placed an order for eight P-8I long-range maritime reconnaissance and anti-submarine warfare aircraft.
-The P-8I is a variant of the P-8A Poseidon that will be custom built for India.
-Boeing opened a new production facility at Seattle in November 2010 to support the manufacturing of the P-8A and P-8I.
+The P-8I is a variant of the P-8A Poseidon that was custom-built for India.
+Boeing opened a new production facility in Seattle, Washington, in November 2010 to support the manufacturing of the P-8A and P-8I.
 The production of the P-8I began in December 2010.
-Deliveries to Indian Navy began in December 2012 and will conclude by 2015.
+Deliveries to the Indian Navy began in December 2012 and were concluded by October 2015.